Phlebotomy Requirements by State

 | Virginia | No | ASCP PBT or NHA CPT | Northern Virginia employers prefer ASCP |

 | Washington★ | Yes | Washington DOH licensure | ★ MANDATORY.
-7-hour AIDS training requirement (unique to WA) |
+Includes a 7-hour HIV/AIDS training requirement for healthcare workers |

 | West Virginia | No | ASCP PBT or NHA CPT | Certification recommended |